pvcraven/web-development-class/source/semester_2/09_making_json_calls/making_json_calls.rst

     // Function to call when we are done
     $.getJSON(url, null, my_callback);

+    // Any code after this runs IMMEDIATELY and we
+    // do not wait for the JSON call to complete!

+A frequent mistake when learning to code asynchronously is to assume after you call ``getJSON`` that you have, in fact, got the JSON.
+This is not the case.
+The computer will not wait for that call to complete.
+You must put any code you want executed after the call to in the callback.

-What happens above?
-We use the function ``getJSON`` that is built into jQuery.
-You can read about the command by looking at teh getJSON_ API documentation.
+You can read about this by looking at the getJSON_ API documentation.

 .. _getJSON: http://api.jquery.com/jquery.getjson/

-There's another way you can do it.
-You can use an *anonymous function* instead.
+Eventually, defining functions and coming up with new function names all the time can be repetitive.
+We can shorted an simplify our code using **anonymous functions**.
+A function *without a name*.
+We do this by defining the function right in the function call itself!
+It makes for some whacky looking code if you aren't used to it:

 .. code-block:: javascript